 - Add a few drops of beef broth to the water.

-Other natural products for the treatment of urinary tract infections in dogs
+Other natural products for urinary tract infections in dogs

-We also offer these two natural remedies to help you treat your dog's UTI.
+We also offer these two natural products to help you with your dog's UTI.

-The URINARY DISORDERS remedy is the perfect tool to treat urinary tract infections in our canine companions.
+The URINARY DISORDERS product is the perfect tool to support your dog when facing urinary tract infections in our canine companions.
 In addition, if you are looking to relieve your dog's pain caused by inflammation of the bladder and even dissolves some urinary crystals, this product will help maintain the urinary system healthy.